 - Principle: the broad principle to be adopted by insurers when dealing with a particular aspect of a claim.

 - Expectations: SIRA expectations for processes, procedures or methods to be applied in the handling and administration of claims relevant to that Standard topic.

 - Benchmarks: an indication of what claims activities or actions SIRA may use to measure insurer performance against expectations.

 The Standards should be read in conjunction with the requirements of the workers compensation legislation, regulation and guidelines.

-Additional information to provide context and explain the rationale for each Standard is provided in Appendix 1.
+Additional information to provide context and explain the rationale for each Standard is included in the on-line claims management guide.

 The overarching claims management principles and standard principles apply to all claims from 1 January 2019.
 The principles will continue to apply until SIRA amends, revokes or replaces them in whole or in part.

 Directions to comply with these Standards, including the expectations and benchmarks, may be issued to insurers under Division 4 of Part 7 of the 1987 Act, which will make contravention (breach) of a requirement of the Standards an offence under section 209 of the 1987 Act.
 Section 194(2) makes compliance with a direction to insurers a condition of an insurer's licence issued under the Act.

 SIRA may issue a Direction to insurer(s) to comply with individual Standards and/or all of the Standards.